 April 15, 2019

 When it comes to understanding future climate, the south Asian summer monsoon offers a paradox.
 Most climate models predict that as human-caused global warming increases, monsoon rain and wind will become more intense—but weather data collected in the region shows that rainfall has actually declined over the past 50 years.
-A new study from Woods Hole Oceanographic Institution (WHOI) may help explain this discrepancy.
+A study from Woods Hole Oceanographic Institution (WHOI) may help explain this discrepancy.

 Using chemical data from corals in the Red Sea, scientists reconstructed nearly three centuries of wind data that provided a definitive, natural record of the monsoon’s intensity.
-The finding, published online March 28 in the journal Geophysical Research Letters, show that monsoon winds have indeed increased over the past centuries.
+The findings, published online March 28, 2019 in the journal Geophysical Research Letters, show that monsoon winds have indeed increased over the past centuries.

 Hughen and his colleagues were able to uncover that information thanks to the behavior of the monsoon winds themselves.
 One branch of the monsoon moves predominantly west to east, crossing the Sahara desert in northeast Africa, where it picks up fine dust and clay in the process.
-Its winds are then funneled through the Tokar Gap, a narrow mountain pass in eastern Sudan, where the dust they contain spills out into the Red Sea.
+The winds are then funneled through the Tokar Gap, a narrow mountain pass in eastern Sudan, where the dust they contain spills out into the Red Sea.